greenelab/knowledge-graph-review/manuscript.md

 Multi-omic applications employ knowledge graphs to study the genome, how genes are expressed in the transcriptome, and how the products of those transcripts interact in the proteome.
 These graphs are used to establish connections between -omic entities as well as diseases.
-Tasks in this context include gene-symptom prioritization [@otY29wFV], protein-protein interaction prediction [@6O3BO6WO; @Y2RTnbCe], and detecting miRNA-disease associations [@YyPaovQ0].
+Tasks in this context include gene-symptom prioritization [@otY29wFV], protein-protein interaction prediction [@6O3BO6WO; @Y2RTnbCe] and detecting miRNA-disease associations [@YyPaovQ0].
 We focus specifically on multi-omic applications that represent knowledge graphs in a low dimensional space to make connections.

 Recommendation systems make use of knowledge graphs to establish links between RNA with disease and proteins with other proteins.
 Shen et al. used an algorithm called collaborative filtering to establish an association between miRNA and diseases [@YyPaovQ0].
-The authors constructed an miRNA-Disease network using the Human MicroRNA Disease database (HMDD) [@1F18ycwfS] and generated an adjacency matrix with the rows representing miRNA and the columns representing diseases.
+The authors constructed a miRNA-Disease network using the Human MicroRNA Disease database (HMDD) [@1F18ycwfS] and generated an adjacency matrix with the rows representing miRNA and the columns representing diseases.
 This matrix was decomposed into small rectangular matrices using SVD, then these small matrices were used to calculate similarity scores between miRNAs and diseases.
 High scores implied a high likelihood that a given miRNA had an association with a given disease [@YyPaovQ0].
-Other approaches have built off of Shen et al.'s work by incorporating novel ways to perform matrix factorization [@1DjgsuPV2; @hZ2R5BRj;@4xcJzyPc] or by integrating machine learning models in conjunction with matrix factorization [@icSe8Yyw].
+Other approaches built off of Shen et al.'s work by incorporating novel ways to perform matrix factorization [@1DjgsuPV2; @hZ2R5BRj;@4xcJzyPc] or by integrating machine learning models in conjunction with matrix factorization [@icSe8Yyw].
 These approaches achieved high area under the receiver operating curve (AUROC), but new discoveries have been hard to validate as experiments in this space are costly and time consuming at best [@YyPaovQ0].
 Apart from miRNA, collaborative filtering has been used to predict protein-protein interactions [@6FrpIkNZ; @6O3BO6WO; @Y2RTnbCe].
 Although extensive validation of newly generated candidates may be impractical, it would be helpful to see future efforts in this space include a blinded literature search for prioritized and randomly selected candidates as part of the standard evaluation pipeline.